Photo by Charlesjsharp / CC BY

 Since the range of a capybara group is about 50 acres, having unfragmented land to roam on is essential.
 Oil exploration and exploitation have caused roads to be built in the Amazon rainforest that break up the range of capybara habitat.
 To cut down the dust on these roads, oil is spread over them and ends up polluting the rivers and waters that capybara thrive in.

-In indigenous cultures in the Amazon, water contamination by oil has led to increased risks of cancer, abortion, dermatitis, headaches and nausea.
-Their drinking, bathing, and fishing water contain toxins significantly above the safety limits set by the US Environmental Protection Agency.
+In many Indigenous communities in the Amazon, water contamination by oil has led to increased risks of cancer, abortion, dermatitis, headaches, and nausea.
+Their drinking, bathing, and fishing water contain toxins significantly above the safety limits set by the U.S. Environmental Protection Agency.